 Debugging Code with the Visual LISP IDE

-Ever spent a few hours writing a fantastic program only to find it crashes the first time it is run?
-Now where could that error have come from...?
+Ever spent a few hours writing a fantastic program only to find that it crashes the first time it is run?

-If you've ever delved into the world of AutoLISP, (or any programming language for that matter) I can almost guarantee that you will have, at some point, encountered an error when writing a program - it's almost inevitable:
+If you've ever delved into the world of AutoLISP, (or any programming language for that matter) I can almost guarantee that you will have, at some point, encountered an error when writing & running a program - it's almost inevitable:

 As soon as we started programming, we found out to our surprise that it wasn't as easy to get programs right as we had thought.
 Debugging had to be discovered.
 I can remember the exact instant when I realized that a large part of my life from then on was going to be spent in finding mistakes in my own programs.